decentraland/decentraland-ui-utils/README.md

 - `defaultPortrait`: Sets a default portrait image to use on the left of all dialogs that don't specify an image.
 If a dialog has no image and no default is provided, no image is shown.
 This field expects a `Portrait` object, that may include the following fields: - `path`: Path to the image file - `xOffset`: Offset on X, relative to the normal position of the portrait. - `yOffset`: Offset on Y, relative to the normal position of the portrait. - `section`: Use only a section of the image file, useful when arranging multiple icons into an image atlas.
 This field takes an `ImageSection` object, specifying `sourceWidth` and `sourceHeight`, and optionally also `sourceLeft` and `sourceTop`.
 - `useDarkTheme`: Switch the style of the window to the dark theme.
+- `sound`: Path to a sound file that will be played once for every dialog entry shown.

 Once a `DialogWindow` object is instanced, you can open a dialog window with the `openDialogWindow()` function.